 During the first mix, the dry ingredients get coated with some fat but not too much liquid, helping to weaken the gluten bonds (which leads to tenderness).
-During the second mix, the rest of the liquid is added, which helps to produce a light cake with even rise.
+During the second mix, the rest of the liquid is added, which helps to produce a light cake with an even rise.

 In contrast, if you were to add the dry ingredients all at once, you’d have to mix the batter more vigorously to incorporate.
 Vigorously beating a cake batter can lead to a dense texture and less fluffiness.

 Second, mix until the batter is just combined and then stop!
 The batter will be thick and fluffy.
 Don’t try to get it too smooth.

 I use an electric mixer which helps me from over-mixing, whereas a whisk requires more effort and is easier to overmix on accident.

 If you have a scale, it’s easy to weigh the total amount of batter, then divide it between your two cake pans for the most even baking and presentation.

 Room temperature cakes are annoyingly difficult to frost, so I recommend chilling the baked cakes and the lemon frosting simultaneously (at least 1 to 2 hours, or longer).

 This makes it much easier to ice the cake and prevents your cake from becoming crumbly.
 It also firms up the cream cheese frosting, allowing an easier spread.

 You can also make the frosting a few days ahead of time and store, covered, in the fridge.

 When making a layer cake, a few tools will come in handy (affiliate links).